megaluck/documentation/docs/introduction/overview.rst

 So, concepts such as Transactions, UTXO's, Blocks, Validation, Confirmation, Consensus, Unique chain, and chain forks, Hash Function, Private/Public key, and Signing should be known and understood, as well as the concept of a network of nodes and node communication.

-If the above words are new to you, you can start by exploring the Horizen Academy website's material (link).
-Also, the original whitepaper by Satoshi Nakamoto, "Bitcoin: A Peer-to-Peer Electronic Cash System" (link), can be a good starting point.
+If the above words are new to you, you can start by exploring the Horizen Academy website's material (`link <https://academy.horizen.global/>`_).
+Also, the original whitepaper by Satoshi Nakamoto, "Bitcoin: A Peer-to-Peer Electronic Cash System" (`link <https://bitcoin.org/bitcoin.pdf>`_), can be a good starting point.
 Direct experience with an existing blockchain software is also a very useful prerequisite.
-For that, you can install the Horizen "zend" software from (Github), and explore its rpc command interface and "regtest" mode.
+For that, you can install the Horizen "zend" software from (`Github <https://github.com/HorizenOfficial/zen>`_), and explore its rpc command interface and "regtest" mode.

 ****************
 Why a Sidechain?